 No fuel storage facilities shall be permitted in source water protection areas as designated by the Department of Environmental Conservation.
-It is stricts where permitted, gasoline stations or motor vehicle service stations or motor vehicle stricts where permitted, gasoline stations or ships shall comply with the following:
+It is stricts where permitted, gasoline stations or motor vehicle service se

 A gasoline station shall not be located within the wellhead protection area, and within three hundred (300) feet of any lot occupied by a school, hospital, library, or religious institution.